360-Degree Campus Tours

 Creasy Commencement Commons made possible by a gift from William N. Creasy Jr., '52, P'78 for St. Lawrence students, faculty, staff, friends and visitors to enjoy the surrounding beauty of the St. Lawrence campus and was dedicated in May 2001.
-Now the site for Matriculation each fall and Commencement each spring, its elegant stone walls are a favorite location for outdoor classes.
+The former site of Matriculation each fall and the Commencement each spring, its elegant stone walls are a favorite location for outdoor classes.
 In 2002 the University dedicated Creasy Way, the landscaping project that graces the areas between Park Street and Appleton Arena and transformed that area of campus to a centerpiece of pride.

 Dana Dining Center

 Renovations on the interior of Dana Dining Center began in 2019 and were completed in 2020.
 They included new flooring, paint, artwork, additional seating in the entryway, several signage and menu updates, and an improved take-away program for students.

 Dana Dining Center opened in January of 1999, with a "food court" atmosphere to provide the greatest flexibility and options for St. Lawrence students.
 It offers 84 different entrees each week at Dana, whose staff participates in the regional Farm-to-School program, so much of what you enjoy is locally grown and very fresh.
 Every dining style is welcomed; vegans and vegetarians find many choices, students who love international options have a feast, and traditionalists who aim for hearty dinners, pizza or sandwiches are happy too.

 The Reverend Kathleen Buckley Conference Room for Diversity & Inclusion